Did updating a plugin break your WordPress site? Or maybe you simply don’t like the new version.

 Step 2: Download and activate the WP rollback plugin on your WordPress staging site.
 Once activated, you’ll see the option ‘Rollback’ under every plugin, like so:

-Step 3: Click on Rollback under the theme or plugin you want to downgrade.
+Step 3: Click on Rollback under the theme or plugin you want to revert to older version.

 Note: If you’re not sure which version you were using before the update, unfortunately, WordPress doesn’t have an option to find out.
 If you have an activity log on your WordPress site, you can check the log to find the last installed version.